betalgo/openai/Readme.md

         Messages = new List<ChatMessage>
         {
             ChatMessage.FromSystem("You are an image analyzer assistant."),
-            ChatMessage.FromVisionUser(
+            ChatMessage.FromUser(
-                new List<VisionContent>
+                new List<MessageContent>
                 {
-                    VisionContent.TextContent("What is on the picture in details?"), VisionContent.ImageUrlContent(
+                    MessageContent.TextContent("What is on the picture in details?"), MessageContent.ImageUrlContent(
                         "https://www.digitaltrends.com/wp-content/uploads/2016/06/1024px-Bill_Cunningham_at_Fashion_Week_photographed_by_Jiyang_Chen.jpg?p=1",
                         ImageStatics.ImageDetailTypes.High
                     )